 The Corporation receives significant support from volunteer services each year, principally in connection with the annual County Fair, Bingo and other events.
 Contributed services which require a specialized skill and which the Corporation would have paid for if not donated, are recorded at the estimated fair market value at the time the services are rendered.
 The Corporation may also receive donated services that do not require specific expertise but which are nonetheless central to the Corporation's operations.
-These contributed services are not reflected in the financial statements.
+These contributed services are not significant and thus are not reflected in the financial statements.